HOME SOLAR FREQUENTLY ASKED QUESTIONS

 Financing Options: The Good, Better, and Best

 The solar industry has developed various ways to market and sell solar panel systems to businesses and homeowners.
 While there are many great options available, we know from our experience that consumers don’t always get what they are promised.
-Some of our clients have shared their difficult experience dealing with larger national “out-of-the-box” solar providers.
+Some of our clients have shared their difficult experiences dealing with larger national “out-of-the-box” solar providers.
 That’s where we are different.

 As solar consultants, our primary focus is working with your business to design a system that makes sense for your situation; maximizing your return on investment and saving you real dollars.